NxPKG/khulnasoft-docs/content/support/Troubleshooting/General Troubleshooting/Gathering information for troubleshooting sites.md

 packet capture is running, it will be recorded.
 {{</Aside>}}

-Cloudflare suggests [Wireshark](https://www.wireshark.org/download.html) for running packet captures.
+Khulnasoft suggests [Wireshark](https://www.wireshark.org/download.html) for running packet captures.
 For instructions on how to use the _tcpdump_ command line, refer to [this](https://www.wireshark.org/docs/wsug_html_chunked/AppToolstcpdump.html) article.

 1. Close all programs/browser tabs that could be sending data in the background to avoid having to use a lot of display filters later.
 2. Create your Wireshark capture filter (refer to [this](https://wiki.wireshark.org/CaptureFilters) article for more information).